 Polyester also resists wrinkles, stains, and fading better than cotton.
 A high thread count cotton sheet or clothing boasts longevity and robustness, but virtually indestructible polyester still aces the durability department.

 Moisture: Cotton boasts a much higher moisture absorbency than polyester.
-It also dries up quickly, making it a tailor-made fabric for kitchen towels and bath furnishings.
+It also dries up quickly, making it a tailor-made fabric for many eco-friendly kitchen products like cotton kitchen towels and bath furnishings.

 Care: Both cotton and polyester are low-care materials and are easy to wash, quick to dry, and reusable.
 However, polyester’s artificial fibers are super strong.
 They also don’t have any natural stretch (unless blended with elastane), nor do they pill, meaning the fabric can handle daily machine washing.